NGenesis/bom-obj2bom/README.md

 - Combine multi-part models consisting of many OBJ/MTL files into a single BOM file.
 - Automatic conversion of quad face geometry into triangulated face geometry.
 - Automatic indexing of geometry buffers.
+- Supports two UV channels and lightmap channel.
-- Comment annotation syntax for MTL provides support for embedding non-standard material properties into BOM file.
+- Comment annotation syntax for OBJ and MTL provides support for embedding BOM properties into OBJ/MTL files without breaking existing parsers.

 ## Known Issues
 - Texture scaling and offset parameters in map_* are not currently parsed.